Receive updates on our range of cultural tours and music festivals via email:

 Professor of Music at the University of Manchester.
 His books include Beethoven & the Creative Process, Beethoven’s Folksong Settings and Beethoven in the Master Musicians series.
 In 1988 his completion of the first movement of Beethoven’s unfinished 10th Symphony was performed at the Royal Festival Hall and he has recently published a new edition of Beethoven’s thirty-five piano sonatas for the Associated Board.

 Specialist in Anglo-Saxon and mediaeval history.
 She spent twenty years in the army, retiring in the rank of Major, then obtained a first-class degree in Medieval History and has been studying and lecturing ever since.
-Currently researching a PhD at the University of Birmingham and has just published her first book, The Race for the Sky: the Building of our Medieval Cathedrals.
+Imogen is currently researching a PhD at the University of Birmingham.

 Military historian and former officer of the Royal Gurkha Rifles.
 He served mainly in the Far East, but also in Berlin, Cyprus, Belize and Northern Ireland.
 Author of Wellington, A Military Life; Mud, Blood and Poppycock: Britain and the First World War and Loos 1915, The Unwanted Battle.
 His latest book A Great and Glorious Cause – A Military History fo the Hundred Years War is published in 2013.
 Television appearances include Napoleon’s Waterloo and Battlefield Detectives.
 He is an Honorary Research Fellow of the Universities of Birmingham and Kent, a Fellow of the Royal Asiatic Society and a Member of the British Commission for Military History.